shorbagy14/learnitbro-mozz-testing-tool/README.md

-# Testing Tool
+# Mo Testing Tool

 ### Description:
-It allows to test any website
+Test any website with a click of a button

 ![](images/demo.png)

 ### Summary:
-This tool allows to create Selenium tests using a user interface in JAVA
+This tool allows to create automated tests using a user interface

 ### Steps:
 Using the user interface: